Tyler Stephenson Player Props: Reds vs. Braves

-Tyler Stephenson -- batting .300 with a double, a home run, two walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with AJ Smith-Shawver on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Tyler Stephenson (.256 batting average in his past 10 games, with a double, a home run, two walks and four RBI) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he had three hits (going 3-for-4) against the Rockies.
+In his last game he had a hitless showing (0-for-3) against the Braves.

 Tyler Stephenson Game Info & Props vs. the Braves